dwyl/learn-elixir/README.md

 dependencies that you need.

-Once `ex_docs` has been installed, run run the following command to generate documentation (_make sure you're not in `iex`_):
+Once `ex_docs` has been installed, run the following command to generate documentation (_make sure you're not in `iex`_):

 ```sh